hilolani/mif/README.md

 For details, please refer to the ipynb files in this repository.

-# how to load the data
+# How to load the data

 This repository utilizes Bunch objects from the scikit-learn library to enable direct use of toy datasets and other small datasets.
 Bunch objects extend dictionaries by allowing access to values via keys.
 A Bunch is a dictionary-like object that enables accessing elements using dot notation (e.g., bunch.key).
 Usage is as follows: